 An algorithm change is implemented to take care of spammy queries.

 Google makes a change to the way local results are displayed through its Pigeon update.
 Pigeon integrated the local results with the rest of the search results while not fully assimilating with the core algorithm.

-Continuing its privacy push, the core algorithm start giving preference to secure sites.
+Continuing its privacy push, the core algorithm starts giving preference to secure sites.
 It prefers these secured sites over insecure versions and gives them a small bump in authority.
-The boost begins small but increases over time as Webmasters have the change to react.
+The boost begins small but increases over time as Webmasters have the chance to react.